error311/FileRise/README.md

       - ./metadata:/var/www/metadata
 ```

-FileRise will be accessible at `http://localhost:8080` (or your server’s IP).
+Access at `http://localhost:8080` (or your server’s IP).
-The example also sets a custom `PERSISTENT_TOKENS_KEY` (used to encrypt “Remember Me” tokens)—change it to a strong random string.
+The example sets a custom `PERSISTENT_TOKENS_KEY`—change it to a strong random string.

 **First-time Setup**
 On first launch, if no users exist, you’ll be prompted to create an **Admin account**.
-After logging in, use **User Management** to add more users.
+Then use **User Management** to add more users.

 ---

 ### 2) Manual Installation (PHP/Apache)

-If you prefer to run FileRise on a traditional web server (LAMP stack or similar):
+If you prefer a traditional web server (LAMP stack or similar):

 **Requirements**